Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Introduction

-Despite remarkable progresses, there are still two interesting and challenging aspects remaining in this problem: to prove a uniform-in-$h$ observable error bound without compromising the convergence order of the Trotter formulae so that high precision can be achieved, and to perform the observable analysis in the spatially discretized setting.
+Despite remarkable progress, there are still two interesting and challenging aspects remaining in this problem: to prove a uniform-in-$h$ observable error bound for the linear Schr\"odinger equation without compromising the convergence order of the Trotter formulae so that high precision can be achieved, and to perform the observable analysis in the spatially discretized setting.
 Our paper aims to address both aspects.
 Note that besides the uniformity, the second aspect is also of importance here, as algorithms are implemented with both time and spatial discretizations and hence it is important to understand the behavior in the fully discretized setting.

 In terms of the tools of analysis, we adopt the techniques of semiclassical and microlocal analysis, which are well-established mathematical subjects in the study of partial differential equations, particularly in quantum dynamics (see textbooks~\cite{zworski_book,RobertCombescure2021,Martinez2002}).
 Its application to quantum algorithms was first introduced in \cite{AnFangLin2022} achieving a surprising superconvergence result for the quantum highly oscillatory protocol (qHOP) by a careful investigation of the pseudo-differential operators.
-Here we use both standard semiclassical Weyl calculus and discrete microlocal analysis~\cite{Borns-Weil2022,ChristiansenZworski2010,DyatlovJezequel2021}, the latter of which provides a nice correspondence between discrete matrices and the quantization of phase-space functions on the torus.
+Here we use both standard semiclassical Weyl calculus and discrete microlocal analysis~\cite{Borns-Weil2022,ChristiansenZworski2010,DyatlovJezequel2021,FaouGrebert2021}, the latter of which provides a nice correspondence between discrete matrices and the quantization of phase-space functions on the torus.
 This allows us to extend our continuous-in-space observable results (in \cref{sec:err_cts}) to the case with spatial discretization (in \cref{sec:err_dis}).
 We provide brief yet self-contained introductions to both topics in \cref{ss:microlocal} and \cref{sec:discrete_microlocal}.

 \textbf{Contribution:}